Luzkan/CandidateGithubProfiler/README.md

 ## **Paper**

 The research paper can be found under [`./paper`](./paper).
 You have to have _LaTeX_ compiler installed (for example.: [_miktex_](https://miktex.org/)) in order to recreate `.pdf` file.

+## **Reproduction**

+Research reproduction instruction:

+- You can find [`reproduction`](https://github.com/pwr-pbr21/M1/tree/reproduction_m2/reproduction) directory on [`reproduction_m2`](https://github.com/pwr-pbr21/M1/tree/reproduction_m2) branch
+- In that folder you can find _R Script_ under the name of [`model_script.r`](https://github.com/pwr-pbr21/M1/blob/reproduction_m2/reproduction/model_script.R) along with data file [`modelDataNoLabels.csv`](https://github.com/pwr-pbr21/M1/blob/reproduction_m2/reproduction/modelDataNoLabels.csv).
+- Open up the script and set proper path to the datafile.
+- If you want, you can label the data by yourself (use `isOk` variable).
+- Test the model performance for different parameters